isomerpages/sndgo-corp/_initiatives/transport/on-demand-shuttle.md

 In December 2018, LTA conducted a 6-month on-demand public bus service trial to explore using dynamic routing and matching algorithms to optimise bus services.
 During the trial, commuters could request pick-ups and drop-offs at any bus stop within a defined area using a mobile app.
 This offered them seamless, convenient journeys during timings with low or unpredictable ridership.

 Curious to know how the trial went?
-Find out the <a href="https://www.lta.gov.sg/content/ltagov/en/newsroom/2019/5/2/conclusion-of-trial-for-on-demand-public-buses.html" target="_blank">outcome here</a>.
+Find out the outcome <a href="https://www.lta.gov.sg/content/ltagov/en/newsroom/2019/5/2/conclusion-of-trial-for-on-demand-public-buses.html" target="_blank"> here</a>.